Table of Contents

-By default, inactive sessions (with no keyboard or mouse activity) are ended after 30 minutes.
+By default, Apporto ends inactive sessions (with no keyboard or mouse activity) after 60 minutes.
 Active sessions are ended after 8 hours.
-Extended Compute enables users to leave processes running > 8 hours.
+These timeouts do not apply to Extended Compute servers.
+Users may leave processes running > 8 hours on these servers.

 This short guide will show you how to:

 Once Apporto has created Persistent VMs and set the purchased budget for your instance, you may set usage limits.

 Using your preferred web browser, navigate your Apporto instance (eg. “mycollege.apporto.com”) and log in using your credentials.

 Click the Apps icon in the Navigation Panel.

 The ‘Apps’ screen displays.

 Find your Persistent VM App (eg. Windows Desktop).